 Questions regarding the process or employment, feel free to email firstname.lastname@example.org

-Oversees detainees in allowable activities, such as telephone calls, commissary purchases, counsel, and family visitations.
-Distributes daily meals and ensures all trays are removed from cellblocks.
-Ensures personal hygiene of detainees and cleanliness of cell areas, accounting for all personal hygiene items, cleaning supplies, laundry, and equipment issued to detainees.
+Overseeing detainee activities is another critical aspect of their job.
+This includes managing telephone calls, commissary purchases, counsel, and family visitations.
+They are also responsible for distributing meals and ensuring the removal of trays from cellblocks, as well as maintaining the personal hygiene of detainees and the cleanliness of cell areas.
+This includes managing hygiene items, cleaning supplies, laundry, and equipment issued to detainees.

 A career in corrections will provide you with a chance to serve the community and make a difference.